Marc Molinaro

-Marcus James Molinaro (/moʊlɪˈnɛəroʊ/ moh-lin-AIR-oh; born October 8, 1975) is an American politician who has served as the Administrator of the Federal Transit Administration since 2025.
-A member of the Republican Party, he served as the U.S. representative for New York's 19th congressional district from 2023 to 2025.
-Molinaro was a member of the Dutchess County Legislature and the New York State Assembly before being elected county executive of Dutchess County, New York in 2011.
-He was reelected county executive in 2015 and 2019.
-Molinaro is also a former mayor of Tivoli; when he became mayor at age 19, he was the youngest mayor in the United States at that time.
-Molinaro was the Republican nominee for governor of New York in 2018, losing to Democratic incumbent Andrew Cuomo.
+Marcus James Molinaro (/moʊlɪˈnɛəroʊ/ moh-lin-AIR-oh; born October 8, 1975) is an American politician from the state of New York who served in Congress and in the second presidential administration of Donald Trump.

+A member of the Republican Party, Molinaro was elected to the Village of Tivoli's Board of Trustees at the age of 18.
+In 1995, he became the youngest mayor in the U.S. when he was elected mayor of Tivoli at age 19.
+He was reelected to his mayoral post five times and also served in the Dutchess County Legislature.
+From 2007 to 2011, he represented District 103 in the New York State Assembly.
+Molinaro served as county executive of Dutchess County, New York from 2012 to 2023.
+In 2018, he was the Republican nominee for governor of New York, losing to Democratic incumbent Andrew Cuomo.

 On September 21, 2021, Molinaro announced that he would run for New York's 19th district in the United States House of Representatives in 2022.
-In the special election held on August 23, 2022, Molinaro lost to Democratic nominee Pat Ryan, the Ulster County executive, 51.2% to 48.8%.
+In the special election held on August 23, 2022, Molinaro lost to Democratic nominee Pat Ryan, 51.2% to 48.8%.
 Molinaro was the Republican nominee for the same seat in the November 2022 general election, this time defeating Democratic nominee Josh Riley under new district lines.
-Ryan, who defeated Molinaro in August, was also elected to a full term simultaneously in a neighboring district.
-Riley defeated Molinaro in a rematch in 2024.
+Molinaro served in the House from 2023 to 2025 and was defeated by Riley in a rematch in 2024.

-In February 2025, President Donald Trump nominated Molinaro to be the Administrator of the Federal Transit Administration.
+In February 2025, President Donald Trump nominated Molinaro to be the administrator of the Federal Transit Administration.
 In August 2025, Molinaro took office after being confirmed by the Senate in a 71–23 vote.
+He left office in February 2026.

 Early life

-Molinaro was born in Yonkers, New York, to Anthony Molinaro and Dona Vananden.
+Marcus James Molinaro was born on October 8, 1975 in Yonkers, New York.
+He is the son of Anthony Molinaro and Dona Vananden.
 After his parents' divorce, he and his mother moved to Beacon, New York, in 1980, and to Tivoli, New York, in 1989.
 Molinaro's mother struggled financially, and the family received food stamps.
 Molinaro graduated from Dutchess Community College in 2001 with an Associate of Science degree in humanities and social sciences.

-Early political career
+Political career

-Molinaro was first elected to public office at the age of 18 in 1994, when he was elected to the Village of Tivoli's Board of Trustees.
+Molinaro was first elected to public office in 1994, when he was elected to the Village of Tivoli's Board of Trustees at the age of 18.
 In 1995, he became the youngest mayor in the U.S. when he was elected mayor of Tivoli.
-He was reelected five times, and also served in the Dutchess County Legislature.
+He was reelected mayor five times, and he also served in the Dutchess County Legislature.